apptainer/apptainer-admindocs/configfiles.rst

 =============================

-``cni configuration path``: This option allows admins to specify a custom path for the CNI configuration that {Singularity} will use for `Network Virtualization
+``cni configuration path``: This option allows admins to specify a custom path for the CNI configuration that {Project} will use for `Network Virtualization
 <{userdocs}/networking.html>`_.

-``cni plugin path``: This option allows admins to specify a custom path for {Singularity} to access CNI plugin executables.
+``cni plugin path``: This option allows admins to specify a custom path for {Project} to access CNI plugin executables.
 Check out the `Network Virtualization
 <{userdocs}/networking.html>`_
 section of the user guide for more information.